 Lightning delivers a massive electrical pulse over a fraction of a millisecond.
 The brief duration of the exposure frequently limits the damage to the outer layer of skin.
 In addition, lightning is much less likely to cause internal burns than generated electricity.
-However, it can kill a person by instantaneously short-circuiting the heart or brain.
-Lightning is the second most frequent cause of storm-related deaths in the United States, resulting in about 30 to 50 deaths each year and nearly 10 times that many injuries, some of which result in permanent disability.
+However, it can kill a person by instantaneously short-circuiting the heart.
+Lightning can also damage the nervous system, including the brain.
+Lightning is the second most frequent cause of storm-related deaths in the United States, resulting in about 30 deaths and several hundred injuries each year.
+Some injuries result in permanent disability.

 Lightning tends to strike tall or isolated objects, including trees, towers, shelters, flagpoles, bleachers, and fences.
 A person may be the tallest object in an open field.
 Metal objects and water do not attract lightning but easily transmit electricity once they are hit.
 Electricity from lightning can travel from outdoor power or telephone lines to electrical equipment or telephone lines inside a house.

-After a person has been struck by lightning, the heart may stop beating (cardiac arrest) or may beat erratically, and breathing often stops.
+After a person has been struck by lightning, the heart may stop beating (cardiac arrest) or may beat erratically.
+When the heart beats erratically, breathing often stops.
 The heart may beat again on its own, but if breathing has not restarted, the body is deprived of oxygen.
-The lack of oxygen and, possibly, neurologic damage can cause the heart to stop beating again.
+The lack of oxygen and, possibly, nervous system damage can cause the heart to stop beating again.